 Prongs secure and protect the stone, which they grip with their tips.
 They are folded over the stone’s girdle, and their tips are fashioned into claws, balls, or other shapes.
 Prongs vary in width, thickness, and shape, but we categorize them by the way their tips are shaped.
 They can be engraved or set with pave.

 Round (ball) prongs

+Round prongs are the most common type found in jewelry.
 Round prongs are finished with a spherical tip.
 When looking down at the stone, the prongs look like small beads hugging the edge of the stone.
 Large round prongs look too cumbersome.

 They are rarely used for setting large stones in high-end jewelry.
 On the other hand, small stones are often set with ball prongs.
 Center stones set with round prongs are a telltale sign of commercial-grade jewelry.

 Claw prongs are shaped like pointy talons.
 The claw shape makes them nearly invisible.
 Unlike round prongs, shaped with a rotary tool, the claw prongs are painstakingly finished by hand using files and grinding wheels.
 Filing requires a lot of experience and takes time.
 It is physically impossible to maintain a consistent shape during mass production.
 It takes a lot of experience and know-how to finish a perfect “eagle-claw” prong.
 Much of the appeal of Leon Mege jewelry is in the ideal shape of our eagle-claw prongs